SPSG-Hub/SPSG-Hub.github.io/content/pages/about/_index.md

 To create a comprehensive set of materials for interested educators to use in setting up their own studio.
 These materials will be class tested in a variety of educational contexts: from large universities with graduate programs (where multiple courses/teams are concurrently working on multiple projects), to small, undergraduate, liberal arts institutions (where during any one term, there may be only a single course with only a handful of teams, all working on the same project).

-The developing set of materials will guide the prospective adopter on
+The developing set of materials will guide the prospective adopter on:

 * Identifying potential community partners with the needed level of "buy-in."
 * Project vetting to insure project scope and skill needs are an appropriate match.